graeme-a-stewart/atlasgit/README.md

 (particularly including those who have left ATLAS and are no longer in CERN's phonebook)

-`apache2.txt` - Apache 2 license file with copyright attribution to CERN

 `uncrustify-import.cfg` - Uncrustify configuration file used to reformat C++ sources in a standard way on import from SVN